 There are several other factors that you may want to consider.
 Is the location easily accessible with a GPS?
 Does it have ample parking?
 Is it well-lit and accessible to those with disabilities?
 If you have to haul in tables and chairs, is an easy entrance?
 Make sure the venue allows outside food (or alcohol, if you choose to serve it).

 Whether you serve food based on a theme or serve it based on what the venue offers, offer at least some food at the event.
 It can be as simple as coffee and cookies or as elaborate as butlered hors d’oeuvres and specialty cocktails.
 Keep in mind that guests will likely be standing with a drink in one hand.
 Avoid big, messy starters that require a fork to allow people to mingle freely during the event without juggling their food and drink.
-Use food to enhance the event, not drown it out.
+Use food to enhance the event, not be the centerpiece of it.
 The focus remains on the goals determined earlier.

 Following the same line as food at the event, decorations can be simple or elaborate.
 At the very least, create a book display that generates excitement.
-One of your goals is to maximize sale of your book and the book display is the driver.
+One of the goals of the book launch is to maximize sale of your book.
+The book display is the driver.
 Purchase ample copies to fill out the display with additional copies to sign.
 Use boxes of different sizes draped with cloth to create a 3-D display and unique props to make it stand out.

 To encourage your guests to share the event on social media, consider the backdrop for taking pictures with you and your book.
 An uncluttered wall will do or you can purchase a retractable banner that features your book.
 You might also purchase a large version of your book cover laminated on foam core for attendees to sign.
 Have fun with the decorations to keep the conversation going after the event is over.